In most states, patients recording doctor visits do not need express permission to record. (See exceptions in next question.)

-However, regardless of where you live, we recommend letting others know you’re recording, as a way to build trust and encourage clear communication.
+However, regardless of where you live, we recommend recording clinical conversations only after letting others know you’re recording, as a way to build trust and encourage clear communication.
 Some patients work together with their clinicians to record specific parts of a conversation, like follow-up instructions.

 Data is always transmitted via secure channels.
-For example, when you use Abridge, your data is encrypted in transit and at rest using the industry best practice encryption standards (e.g. S/MIME, X.509 certificates, TLS) to safeguard your information.
+For example, when you use Abridge to record a doctor’s visit, your data is encrypted in transit and at rest using the industry best practice encryption standards (e.g. S/MIME, X.509 certificates, TLS) to safeguard your information.

-Your audio is run through our machine learning algorithms which create a transcript of meaningful moments.
+After you finish recording your doctor patient conversation, your audio is run through our machine learning algorithms to generate a transcript of medical mentions.
 That, as well as any additional information you choose to upload to your account, is securely stored on our servers.

 In addition to using state-of-the-art security systems, we also have strict internal access-control policies to prevent privacy violations.

-When you use Abridge, you’re in control of your data.
-To us, delete means delete, and we’ll remove all traces of your information from our servers.
-We promise to never share any information without your prior consent.
+When you use the Abridge app to record doctor visits, you’re in control of your data.
+We will never share any information without your prior consent.

 HIPAA stands for The Health Portability and Accountability Act.
-It’s a federal set of laws that’s all about helping you access your own data from healthcare providers and insurance companies and keep it private.
-We think it’s awesome!
+It’s a federal set of laws that helps you access your own data from healthcare providers and keeps it private.

-The evidence so far shows that patients want to have a recording because they value your advice and want to hear it again, and share it with others that are important in their lives (Elwyn, Barr, and Grande 2015).
+The evidence so far shows that patients want to record their doctor appointment conversations because they value your advice and want to hear it again, and share it with others that are important in their lives (Elwyn, Barr, and Grande 2015).

-Yes, there are an increasing number of healthcare organizations that encourage patients to record their visits.
+Yes, there are an increasing number of healthcare organizations that encourage patients to record doctor visits.
 In fact, Abridge has been recommended by doctors, nurses, and administrators at UPMC for the last year.